Hydrazine: Hydrazone formation

 The propanone azine is an intermediate in the Atofina-PCUK process.
 Direct alkylation of hydrazines with alkyl halides in the presence of base yields alkyl-substituted hydrazines, but the reaction is typically inefficient due to poor control on level of substitution (same as in ordinary amines).
 The reduction of hydrazones to hydrazines present a clean way to produce 1,1-dialkylated hydrazines.

 In a related reaction, 2-cyanopyridines react with hydrazine to form amide hydrazides, which can be converted using 1,2-diketones into triazines.

 Biochemistry

 Hydrazine is the intermediate in the anaerobic oxidation of ammonia (anammox) process.
 It is produced by some yeasts and the open ocean bacterium anammox (Brocadia anammoxidans).

 The false morel produces the poison gyromitrin which is an organic derivative of hydrazine that is converted to monomethylhydrazine by metabolic processes.
 Even the most popular edible "button" mushroom Agaricus bisporus produces organic hydrazine derivatives, including agaritine, a hydrazine derivative of an amino acid, and gyromitrin.

 In popular culture

+In the sci-fi TV series Salvage 1 the rocketship uses a fictional monopropellant variation of hydrazine -- ”monohydrazine", as its fuel.

 In the novel The Martian (which was adapted into a feature film) the main character uses an iridium catalyst to separate hydrogen gas from surplus hydrazine fuel, which he then burns to generate water for survival.